 Please tell the class teacher or phone the school office if your child is to be collected by a different adult.
 Children are not allowed to leave the classroom until the appropriate adult is present.
 Please inform the class teacher or telephone if there are any last-minute changes to normal arrangements.
 For security reasons, if a different person is collecting your child and you have not informed the office or the class teacher, we will phone you to check if this is okay before letting your child go.
 We also operate a password system in the Early Years, and you should only give this password to the people you have agreed can pick up your child.
-Please make every effort to avoid routine medical appointments during the school day.
-If you really need to take your child out, please report to the staff at the school office who will arrange for your child to be collected from the classroom.
+Please do not accept routine medical appointments during the school day.
+If you really need to take your child out, please inform the office in advance, then report to the school office where Miss Martin will arrange for your child to be collected from the classroom.
 When returning children to school, the system is reversed.
 If there are any changes in home circumstances which may affect how your child behaves in school, please let us know.
-Any information you give us is treated with the strictest confidence.
+Any information you give us is treated with the strictest confidence and sensitivity.
 Often, we can help children more effectively if we are prepared.
-However, please avoid having to take your child out of school during the day.
-Only vital and unavoidable reasons should apply.
 What about first aid and medicines?

 First Aid in School All staff members are qualified first aiders and all playtimes are supervised.
 However, accidents can and do occur.
 We have strict procedures and staff are trained to deal with minor injuries.
 In serious cases parents or emergency contacts will immediately be contacted so children can be taken to their doctor or hospital.
 All accidents are recorded and in the case of bumped heads a note is sent home.
 If your child is taken ill and needs to be at home, or the injury needs further medical advice, you, or someone designated by you, would be telephoned immediately.
-Please ensure that your contact details are always up to date.
+Please ensure that your contact details are always up to date and that we have details for at least two family members or trusted friends.
 Children who have had an upset stomach (vomiting and/or diarrhoea) need to be absent for 48 hours after their last incident.
-Medicines cannot be administered by staff unless they have been prescribed for your child by a doctor, dentist or nurse (medicines containing aspirin/paracetamol should only be given if prescribed by a doctor).
-You will ned to complete a school form prior to this.
+Medicines cannot be administered by staff unless they have been prescribed for your child by a doctor, dentist, or nurse (medicines containing aspirin/paracetamol should only be given if prescribed by a doctor).
+You will need to complete a school form prior to this.
 Children on special medication such as inhalers will have special arrangements made for them.
 Again, a medical form will need to be completed.
 Sun Protection On appropriate days please send your child to school with a named sunhat and wearing factor 50 sun cream.
 Please note that we are not permitted to apply sun cream to children.
 Head Lice Head lice are inevitable and nothing to be embarrassed about.
 Wet combing your child's conditioned hair with a nit comb will help you spot them.
 There are several effective preventions and treatments available from chemists or online.
 Please come and see us if you have any concerns.
 Can I become a parent helper?